Suitcases and shopping carts

 The checklists are getting shorter and the bags have just about made the weight limit.
 Very soon, she can trade in her snow boots for chappals.
 Living in a cold country is all fun and games when you’re taking the first set of dreamy Instagram pictures but halfway through December, you can no longer remember what it was like to wear just one pair of pants at a time.

 The ride to the airport feels so long; waiting to board takes even longer.
 But the flight itself is a party.
 It’s a night flight.
 Night flights are relaxed.
 Night flights are a reminder that a long day of work is over.
 Night flights are a little more magical.
-Her phone is playing less of the Christmas classics you’d hear in an American mall and more of the Bollywood anthems she played on her drives to college so many years ago.
 Texts fly out, WhatsApp groups are buzzing.
+She’s listening to her favourite songs from back in the day.

 She is finally at the end of the torturous immigration queue, her bags have been picked up, and she is stepping out of the airport – only to be instantly greeted by the smell of coffee, the sounds of three taxi drivers offering to carry her luggage to their car, and the general excitement of people reuniting with their families.
 The air around her is buzzing with a Bangalorean accent after so many months.
 It’s all a blur until she finds what she’s really looking for: amma in a trademark red shawl, appa in a thick brown sweater, and her sister in an unmistakably stolen outfit.
 Their smiles are wide enough to light up a small town.